We provide a complete curriculum for kindergarten through twelfth grade.

 A major goal of our curriculum is to produce lifelong readers, who read for fun outside school requirements.
 We therefore recommend only reading books that your child enjoys.
 We make an extra effort to include books that have high entertainment as well as literary value, especially in early grades.

 We do suggest that you have your child learn what a book is about and read at least a few pages before rejecting it.
 Some of our children's favorite books were ones that they initially expected to dislike, based on the cover illustration or some other superficial impression.
 If your child doesn't take to a book after giving it a fair try, put it aside.
 You may be able to return to it when the child is older.

 If you would like to keep the current course but change the difficulty level of individual books, you may substitute books as desired by removing or rescheduling books in your curriculum and adding new ones.
 Each nonfiction or fiction book in the curriculum is ranked by difficulty, from easy readers (reading level one) to challenging adult literature (level ten).
 You can view each book's reading level in the book profile page.
-To find books of an easier or harder level, go to the Search Curriculum page and use the filter options to display books of the desired reading level.
+To find books of an easier or harder level, go to the Explore Books page and use the filter options to display books of the desired reading level.
 You can then add new books to your curriculum from the book profile page.

-Next to the book in the Curriculum Materials, Weekly Schedule or Daily Checklist screen of your account, click the "Add more students" option, then tick the checkbox next to the name of each participating child and click the "Save" button.
+Next to the book in the Materials, Weekly Schedule or Daily Checklist screen of your account, click the "Add more students" option, then tick the checkbox next to the name of each participating child and click the "Save" button.
 The book will then appear in each child's curriculum, along with any updates you make to start and completion dates.

 Our curriculum for kindergarten is completely free.
-For other grades, we offer a free seven-day trial to explore the curriculum.
-Thereafter the cost is $39 monthly for your whole family.
-You may pause or cancel your monthly subscription at any time.
+For other grades, the cost is $39 monthly for your whole family.